Don Henley: Personal life

 In 1974, Henley became involved with Lorelei Shellist, and the break-up of their relationship was the inspiration for the song "Wasted Time" and parts of the lyrics for "Hotel California".
-Late in 1975, Henley started dating Fleetwood Mac singer Stevie Nicks as her relationship with bandmate Lindsey Buckingham came to an end.
+Late in 1976, Henley started dating Fleetwood Mac singer Stevie Nicks as her relationship with bandmate Lindsey Buckingham came to an end.
 The relationship lasted on and off for around two years, and Henley claimed that Nicks wrote her song "Sara" about their unborn child.
 Nicks ultimately made a decision to have an abortion.
-Henley then began a three-year-long relationship with the actress and fashion model and Bond girl Lois Chiles.
+Henley then began a three-year-long relationship with the fashion model, actress, and Bond Girl Lois Chiles.

 In the early 1980s, Henley was engaged to Battlestar Galactica actress and model Maren Jensen.
 His debut solo studio album I Can't Stand Still (1982) was dedicated to Jensen, who also sang harmony vocals on the song "Johnny Can't Read".
 He and Jensen separated in 1986.

 In 1995, Henley married model and socialite Sharon Summerall.
 Performers at the wedding included Bruce Springsteen, the Police's Sting, Billy Joel, John Fogerty, Jackson Browne, Sheryl Crow, Glenn Frey and Tony Bennett.
 Henley later wrote the song "Everything Is Different Now" on his fourth solo studio album Inside Job (2000) for Summerall.
 Summerall has been diagnosed with multiple sclerosis (MS).
 They have three children together: two daughters and a son.

 In 2012, Henley was estimated to be the fourth-wealthiest drummer in the world (behind the Beatles' Ringo Starr, Genesis's Phil Collins and the Foo Fighters' Dave Grohl), with a combined fortune of $200 million.

 In February 2024, it was revealed that Henley had stalled plans for an Eagles biography that writer Ed Sanders planned to publish.
 Friction between the two of them was the stated reason.